 On top of that, recording and calculating work hours manually leave lots of room for mistakes.
 This is problematic as accuracy is key in paying your staff what they deserve and staying compliant with regulations.

-Luckily, while the Bundy clock was a complete game-changer back in the day, employee time clocks have since evolved into alternatives that make tracking employee work hours much simpler and more accurate.
+Luckily, while the Bundy clock was a complete game-changer back in the day, employee hour trackers have since evolved into alternatives that make tracking employee work hours much simpler and more accurate.

 Modern Alternatives For the Bundy Clock